Preferences

 • Create downloadable CSV files for tables, lists, exports, or structured data.

-If you have several preferences, put the most important ones first.
+Put the most important preferences first.
 If two preferences can conflict, explain the priority.
 For example: Usually keep answers short, but be thorough for legal, financial, medical, or engineering risk.

 Use the current chat for temporary needs, such as for this answer, use a table, draft this in a friendlier tone, or ignore my usual brevity preference and be exhaustive.